Skip to content

 --subnet-mappings SubnetId=subnet-fw-az1 SubnetId=subnet-fw-az2

-Module 8.3: Cross-Cluster & Cross-Region Networking — Move from cloud-level networking to Kubernetes-level networking.
-Learn how pods in different clusters and regions discover and talk to each other using Cilium Cluster Mesh, the Multi-Cluster Services API, and global load balancing.
+Module 8.3: Cross-Cluster & Cross-Region Networking — Transition your perspective from raw cloud-level virtual networks to intricate Kubernetes-level networking.
+You will master how individual pods separated by vast geographic distances discover and talk to each other seamlessly using Cilium Cluster Mesh, the advanced Multi-Cluster Services API, and global DNS load balancing layers.